Skip to Content

 When will we know how much land Orillia needs?

-The City has identified up to 356.1 hectares of land that may be required for growth over the next 30 years.
-At a minimum, Orillia will require an additional 113 hectares of expansion land to accommodate future employment, recreation, and school growth needs.
-However, the exact amount won’t be finalized until Phase 3 of the Technical Land Evaluation is complete and Council provides direction in 2025.
+The City has identified up to 196.1 developable hectares of land that may be needed to support growth to 2051 and beyond.
+At a minimum, Orillia will require an additional 155 developable hectares of land to accommodate future housing, employment, recreation, and school growth needs over the next 26 years.

 How have the provincial policy changes affected Orillia’s boundary review?